carolinedunn/NCAA-SQL-Exercise/README.md

 # NCAA-SQL-Exercise
-It is more important to hit free throws or 3-pointers to win NCAA basketball games?
+Is it more important to hit free throws or 3-pointers to win NCAA basketball games?

 In this SQL exercise, we will explore NCAA games between 2013 and 2018 to statistically determine if hitting free throws or 3-pointers is more important in winning NCAA basketball games.